Kevin McCarthy on 'Fox & Friends': Biden border crisis now becoming 'human tragedy'

 McCarthy said that Biden needs to make clear that people should not try to cross the southern border.
 The House Republican leader also recalled that Biden said that immigrants should immediately surge the border.

 "The facility I went to that the secretary hopefully will go to today is a brand new facility built under the Trump administration.
 98,000 square feet.
-They thought they would never hit capacity.
-"On Monday, they hit capacity," McCarthy said.
+They thought they would never hit capacity,' McCarthy said.
+"On Monday, they hit capacity."

 "You saw children everywhere.
 It’d break your heart.
 At the same time, they were moving a thousand children to Midland, 3,000 to Dallas and to more cities across this nation.
 And they're not testing them for COVID."